RepEval2017/RepEval2017.github.io/shared_task.md

 <span class="c14 c28 c15">Evaluation</span>

 *   <span>Evaluation will be done using the Kaggle platform.
-During the evaluation period, submitters download an unlabeled copy of the test set, use their systems to predict labels, and upload those labels.</span>
+During the evaluation period, submitters download an unlabeled copy of the test set, use their systems to predict labels, and upload those labels.
+Standard Kaggle rules apply.</span>
 *   <span class="c4">Submitters may submit to either or both of the two evaluations (in-domain or cross-domain).</span>
 *   <span class="c4">Multiple submissions from the same team are allowed, up to a limit of two per day during the two-week evaluation period.
 Individual participants may join multiple teams within reason, but only when each team reflects a fully independent engineering effort.</span>